nyan-matt/me/src/pages/work/user-research-private.md

 title: User Research (Private)
 date: 2019-04-17T00:00:00.000Z
 description: User research discovery project for a managed healthcare provider
+featuredpost: false
 workdate: '2019'
-featuredpost: true
 featuredimage: /img/featured-work-empathymap-1.jpg
 cardimage: /img/card-work-empathy-map.jpg
 cardcolor: '#333E48'
 summary: >
   As part of a user research discovery project, our team worked with a large managed care provider to learn how its enterprise care management software is being used by internal staff as they interact with members, identify areas for improvement, and help align stakeholders on a vision for the next generation of its care management platform.

   Our team conducted stakeholder interviews, numerous contextual inquiry sessions, and several phone interviews with end users spanning various states and care plans.
 We developed validated personas, journey maps, delivered storyboards, and designed prototypes to help visualize future state experiences.
 roles: >
   Human-Centered Design Lead - worked with a group of other Human Centered Designers and Agile Engineering Lead